Chuckatuck

 During the War of 1812, the British burned the house, destroying much of the interior woodwork.
 Bullet holes from the Civil War are visible, and cannon balls were found in the façade facing the Nansemond River.

-Restoration by the Warringtons was conducted from 1950 to 1952, and today, it is a beautiful home with the original features preserved.
+Restoration by the Warringtons was conducted from 1950 to 1952, and today, the home is a beautiful example with its original features preserved for the most part.
 George W. Lewis, a colonial restoration builder, was contracted to restore Pembroke.
 Mrs. Frank Warrington carefully chose the period pieces for the furnishings.

 The estate was inherited in 1990 by Mrs. Marshall (Jean) Cox from her aunt, Mrs. Myrtle Warrington.
 In 2011, the estate was beautifully maintained by Mrs. Cox, a gracious lady, who cherishes her home.
 The estate also contains the homes of Jean Cox’s two sons and daughter.